 The quiet village of Sotoba sees the death of a 15-year-old girl as the first of many to come.
 As the blistering summer heat gets worse, so does the death count.
 Toshio Ozaki, a young doctor, visits the village and decides to look into the matter.
 Furthermore, he makes an unlikely alliance with a friend of the deceased girl, who is also looking for the truth.
 And so the duo set out to uncover the secret of the ghost town, where the vampires lurk in the shadows.

-With a rather unique art style in certain scenes and very distinctive character design, it stands out from other gory anime.
+It stands out from other gory anime with a unique art style in certain scenes and a very distinctive character design.
 Having eye-candy for both the meek and the blood-thirsty, complimented by a decent storyline, it is a must-watch for those hungry for some painful deaths and bloodshed.

 MAL Rating: 7.65

-Also known as Juubee Ninpuuchou, this 1993 film is about the swordsman Jubei Kibagami, as muscle for hire.
+Also known as Juubee Ninpuuchou, this 1993 film is about the swordsman Jubei Kibagami as a muscle for hire.
 Betrayals and schemes leaving him hating any form of politics, he looked for a new master.
-But all changes, when he saves Kagero, the last standing ninja from her clan.
-And with her, a man who can make his body as hard as stone.
+But all changes when he saves Kagero, the last standing ninja from her clan.
+And with her, a man who can make his body as hard as a stone.

-With a simple yet high paced plot about finding the cause of an epidemic, Ninja scroll tackles themes of adventure, history, romance, fantasy, and most importantly, lots and lots of gore.
+With a simple yet high-paced plot about finding the cause of an epidemic, Ninja scroll tackles themes of adventure, history, romance, fantasy, and most importantly, lots and lots of gore.
 This gory anime spares no subtlety, as the old 1990’s art style depicts bloodshed and violence almost poetically.
-With madhouse animating this, one can expect only the highest quality of animations when the guts are spilling.
-Warning for those who aren’t comfortable with rape or nudity, although, you wouldn’t be here in the first place if that was so.
+With Madhouse animating this, one can expect only the highest quality of animations when the guts are spilling.
+Warning for those who aren’t comfortable with rape or nudity.

 MAL Rating: 7.94

 Devilman Crybaby is the Netflix reboot of the 70’s manga by the name Devilman.
 With Tatami Galaxy’s Yuasa Masaaki directing it, complemented by the great art style and a fantastic soundtrack, it just makes for an overall great show.
-Having bizarre animations to show the gore and nudity, just makes this brilliant gory anime stand out among it peers as a show with genuine plot and direction.
+Having bizarre animations to show the gore and nudity just makes this brilliant gory anime stand out among its peers as a show with a genuine plot and direction.
 An absolute must-watch, whether you like gore or not.

 MAL Rating: 7.54

-Btooom! has lighter themes compared to a lot of the other anime tackled on this list, with more focus on action and well-choreographed action sequences.
-With great animation and art, Btooom! is for anyone fine with no conclusion to the anime itself, and wishes to pursue the manga.
+Btooom! has lighter themes than a lot of the other anime on this list, with more focus on action and well-choreographed action sequences.
+With great animation and art, Btooom! is for anyone fine with no conclusion to the anime itself and wishes to pursue the manga.
 The music also compliments this show very well.

 MAL Rating: 7.63

-When the two ninja clans of Iga and Kouga, after centuries of war and bitterness, were put under ceasefire, a phase of peace ensued.
+When the two ninja clans of Iga and Kouga, after centuries of war and bitterness, were put under ceasefire, a peace phase ensued.
 Years later, through the marriage of Gennosuke Kouga, heir of the Kouga clan, and Oboro Iga, heir of the Iga clan, there was the hope of uniting the clans.
 However, bad blood was once again brought to the forefront, and the two clans erupt in a fight once again.
-The warlord’s who ordered the peace fire is torn between his two grandsons.
+The warlord who ordered the peace fire is torn between his two grandsons.
 Both have claimed their right to be the next shogunate.
-And so he organizes a battle royale with the two clans each representing one of his grandsons.
-The one who wins this battle will win the favor of the shogunate for 1000 years and will decide the next shogunate.
+And so he organizes a battle royale with the two clans, each representing one of his grandsons.
+The one who wins this battle will win the shogunate’s favor for 1000 years and decide the next shogunate.

-With complex themes of forbidden love combined with gory fights, this anime is a great result of direction and plot.
-Having top class animations to support the fights and deaths, with intense character relationships, it really moves the viewer to binge the show.
-A definite recommendation for anyone thirsty for bloodshed.
+With complex themes of forbidden love combined with gory fights, this anime results from great direction and an amazing plot.
+Having top-class animations to support the fights and deaths, with intense character relationships, it really moves the viewer to binge the show—a definite recommendation for anyone thirsty for bloodshed.

 MAL Rating: 7.47

 A very close representation of the Edo period, Shigurui is the story of who is to be the successor of Iwamoto’s school.
-On one side we have the blind samurai Irako Seigen.
+On one side, we have the blind samurai Irako Seigen.
 And on the other, we have the one handed swordsman, Fujiki Gennosuke.
-The only twist being that this time, real swords will be used instead of wooden ones in the fight.
+The only twist is that real swords will be used instead of wooden ones in the fight this time.
 Thus we have the story of the two intertwined fates, as they fight each other to prove to their common master, Iwamoto Kogan, that they are indeed worthy.

 The rather unique way in which this gory anime’s art is done compliments the scenes of violence and nudity incredibly well.
 Coupled with a soundtrack, which will seem to teleport you back to the Edo period, this show is a guaranteed banger for any fan of gore and history-based anime.